IBM Research: Laboratories

+As of 2021, IBM had 19 research facilities spread across twelve laboratories on six continents including in Nairobi, Kenya, and Johannesburg, South Africa in Africa; in Cambridge, Massachusetts, San Jose, California, and at the IBM Thomas J. Watson Research Center, in Yorktown Heights and Albany, New York, US, in North America; in Haifa, Israel, in the Middle East; in Dublin, Ireland, Zürich, Switzerland, and Daresbury and Hursley, United Kingdom, in Europe; and in Delhi and Bengaluru, India, in Tokyo, Kyoto and Shin-Kawasaki, Japan, in Asia.

 Historic research centers for IBM also include IBM La Gaude (Nice), the Cambridge Scientific Center, the IBM New York Scientific Center, 330 North Wabash (Chicago), IBM Austin Research Laboratory, and IBM Laboratory Vienna.

 In 2017, IBM invested $240 million to create the MIT–IBM Watson AI Lab.
 Headquartered in Cambridge, MA, the Lab is a unique joint research venture in artificial intelligence established by IBM and MIT and brings together researchers in academia and industry to advance AI that has a real world impact for business, academic and society.
 The Lab funds approximately 50 projects per year, which are co-led by principal investigators from MIT and IBM Research, with results published regularly at top peer-reviewed journals and conferences.
 Projects range from computer vision, natural language processing and reinforcement learning, to devising new ways to ensure that AI systems are fair, reliable and secure.